angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 For this, we don't have to look at each individual email field, but rather at the array as a whole.
 Using the `validate()` function, we can provide custom validation for a branch in the field tree, similar to how we used built-in validators before.
 The callback function provides access to the field state, represented as a `ChildFieldContext`.
-E.g. we can use the `value` signal to read the current value of the email array.
+This object can be used to access the `value` signal and read the current value of the email array.

 Since the value is a `string[]`, we can use `Array.some()` to check if at least one non-empty email address exists.
 To produce an error, we use the `customError()` function to create a validation error object with a `kind` and a `message`.